Slip into a secret garden. Climb to a rooftop oasis. Stroll an elevated park. To get a fresh angle on a city, take a walk on its green side.

 In 2015, the year following the completion of Manhattan’s High Line, the 1.45-mile elevated park attracted 7.6 million visitors to the city’s Chelsea neighborhood.
 But New York wasn’t the first city to turn its old rails green.
 Paris built the first elevated, linear urban park in the world, the Promenade Plantée, on the abandoned Vincennes railway line in 1993.
 Now the model has spread to more U.S. cities.

 Chicago, Detroit, and Atlanta have now rehabilitated their own disused railroads to create linear parks.
-Opened a year after the High Line, the elevated 606 trail runs for 2.7 miles on the former Bloomingdale Line route, connecting four neighborhoods in northwest Chicago.
+Opened one year after the High Line, the elevated 606 trail runs for 2.7 miles on the former Bloomingdale Line route, connecting four neighborhoods in northwest Chicago.
 Detroit’s Dequindre Cut links the city’s Eastern Market neighborhood with the riverfront via two paved miles of the former Grand Trunk Railroad.
-In Atlanta, the massive BeltLine project that began in 2008 is a third of the way done, with 11 miles of trail.
+In Atlanta, the massive BeltLine project that began in 2008 is a third of the way done, with its first finished section open to the public.
 By 2030, the project—which will connect 45 Atlanta neighborhoods—will include 1,300 acres of parkland, 33 miles of multi-use trails, and 22 miles of light-rail.

-One such project, the Philadelphia Rail Park, completed its first phase in June.
+One such project, Philadelphia’s Rail Park, completed its first phase this June.
 The quarter-mile section from Callowhill Street to North Broad Street kicks off an effort to transform three miles of the defunct Philadelphia & Reading Railroad.
 When finished, the Rail Park will consist of three sections—the elevated “Viaduct” with views of the city, the ground-level “Cut” weaving between the streets, and the subterranean “Tunnel” running under Pennsylvania Avenue—and connect 10 neighborhoods in central Philadelphia.